jcolon-1993/PersonalFInance/README.md

 - Uses jQuery for animations
 - Breaks down user's budget and asset allocation
 - Computes compound interest
-- Allows users to log in with use of cookies.
+- Allows users to log in with the use of cookies.